orditeck/2ndbrain/Home Lab.md

 ![[Pasted image 20230205120806.png]]

 #### Usage
-Wi-Fi!
+Wi-Fi 6 was an upgrade I was looking forward to and I was not disappointed!
+One LR AP seems enough for the house.
+We also have one AP in the shed in repeater/mesh mode as I'm planning to eventually have a smart 240v plug in there to remotely turn on/off the heat.

 #### Cost
-- Access Point WiFi 6 Long-Range: $250 in January 2022
+- AP 6 Long-Range: $250 in January 2022
-- 3x Access Point AC Lite:
+- 3x AP AC Lite:
 	- 1x $137 in April 2018
 	- 1x $118 in June 2019
 	- 1x $121 in August 2020